-On March 7, 2022, the Company entered into an agreement with a contract manufacturing organization to provide commercial manufacturing capabilities for MAT2203.
+On March 7, 2022, the Company entered into an agreement with Thermo Fisher Scientific to provide commercial manufacturing capabilities for MAT2203.
 The estimated fees under the agreement, including capital equipment requirements, are approximately \$7.7 million.
 The fees are expected to be incurred over a two-year period beginning in March 2022 through the first quarter of 2024.